Welcome to my site.

 Recent Publications

-• Euclid preparation.
-Measuring detailed galaxy morphologies for Euclid with Machine Learning
+• Euclid preparation - XLIII.
+Measuring detailed galaxy morphologies for Euclid with machine learning

 B. Aussel, S. Kruk, M. Walmsley, M. Huertas-Company, M. Castellano, C.J.
 Conselice, M. Delli Veneri, H. Domínguez-Sánchez, P.-A. Duc, U. Kuchner, A. La Marca, B. Margalef-Bentabol, F.R.
 Marleau, G. Stevens, Y. Toba, C. Tortora, L. Wang, Euclid Consortium